dimakura/introducton-to-python/src/lists/accessing-elements.md

 ```

 we declare variable `days` to be of type `List` and initialize it with a list of strings.
-Note that `List` has additional specifier `[str]` which means that the list will contain strings.
+Note that `List` has additional parameter `[str]` which means that the list will contain strings.
 If we wanted to create a list of integers, we would use `List[int]` instead.

 ## Slicing

-We can access multiple elements of a list by using _slicing_.
+We can access multiple elements of a list with _slicing_.

-Let's add few more lines to our `days.py` program:
+Here we print the first three elements of the list:

 ```py
 {{#include ../../listings/lists/days_typed.py:slice1}}
 ```

 Instead of a single index we now use two indices separated by a colon.
 This has an effect of producing a new list which contains elements from the first index up to (but not including) the second index.
-In our example, we get a list which contains elements from index `1` up to (but not including) index `3`.
+In our example, we get a list which contains elements from index `0` up to (but not including) index `3`.
 Let's check the output:

 ```py
 {{#include ../../listings/lists/days_typed.out:2}}